danzen/awesome-canvas/README.md

 - [Mozilla Developer Network Canvas Tutorial](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial) - This tutorial describes how to use the <canvas> element to draw 2D graphics, starting with the basics.
 The examples provided should give you some clear ideas what you can do with canvas and will provide code snippets that may get you started in building your own content.
 - [HTML5 Canvas Tutorials](http://www.html5canvastutorials.com/)
 - [31 days of canvas](http://creativejs.com/2011/08/31-days-of-canvas-tutorials/)
+- [Creative Coding with the Canvas and JavaScript](https://zimjs.com/learnjavascript.html) - 40 video tutorials to learn JavaScript with creative coding on the Canvas.
 - [Dev.Opera: HTML5 Canvas — the Basics](https://dev.opera.com/articles/html5-canvas-basics/) - This article takes you through the basics of implementing a 2D canvas context, and using the basic canvas functions, including lines, shape primitives, images, text, and more.
 You are assumed to have mastered JavaScript basics already.
 - [Breakout](http://billmill.org/static/canvastutorial/) - a fantastic tutorial for any canvas programming wannabes, where he runs through the steps needed to create a Breakout clone.
 The tutorial consists of 12 very clear and concise steps, where you can view a demo of how your project should look so far.
 - [Canvas Demos by David Walsh](https://davidwalsh.name/canvas-demos) - 9 Mind-Blowing Canvas Demos with their respective source code.